TheCandidStartup/TheCandidStartup.github.io/_drafts/denormalized-relational-database-grid-view.md

 [^3]: You also need to ensure that tenant ids can't be reused (another reason for using UUIDs) and that you have a permanent record somewhere that maps tenant ids to customer information.
 You might use soft deletes on the tenants table or have a persistent log of all changes or store that mapping somewhere else.
 Or all three.

 ## Conclusion

+The traditional recommendation is to start with a normalized relational database design and very carefully introduce the minimum amount of denormalization needed to meet your goals (ideally none).
+I think that's sound advice.

+Relational databases are amazing pieces of technology.
+There's a temptation to find new and creative ways of using them that stray far from the confines of normalized design.
+Unfortunately, when you're way out on the cutting edge you're going to run into all kinds of practical difficulties that are hard to forsee when you start the journey.

+All very philosophical, but we haven't got much further with addressing our list of problems.
+Maybe where we went wrong is trying to use a relational database for this?
+We're trying to model issues with per project custom fields using a database with fixed schemas.
+Wouldn't it be simpler if each issue could include just the attributes it needs?

+I think it's time to take a look at [NoSQL databases](https://en.wikipedia.org/wiki/NoSQL).
+Before we do that, relational databases have one last card to play.
+Spurred on by the success of the NoSQL movement, they started to add support for JSON columns.
+Fed up with the straitjacket of a schema?
+Store whatever you want as a blob of JSON.

+Next time we'll see if storing custom fields as JSON can solve all our problems.

 ## Footnotes